-Revenue generated in Europe increased by 66.6 million, or 21.2%, in the year ended December 31, 2013 compared to the year ended December 31, 2012, mainly as a result of increased revenue in the Industrial Production and 3D Printing Software segments.
-Revenue generated throughout the Americas increased by 60.4 million or 10.4%, in the year ended December 31, 2013 compared to the year ended December 31, 2012, primarily as a result of increased revenue in the Medical and 3D Printing Software segments.
-Revenue generated in Asia increased by 60.6 million, primarily in the 3D Printing Software segment.
+Revenue generated in Europe increased by ε 6.6 million, or 21.2%, in the year ended December 31, 2013 compared to the year ended December 31, 2012, mainly as a result of increased revenue in the Industrial Production and 3D Printing Software segments.
+Revenue generated throughout the Americas increased by ε 2.4 million, or 10.4%, in the year ended December 31, 2013 compared to the year ended December 31, 2012, primarily as a result of increased revenue in the Medical and 3D Printing Software segments.
+Revenue generated in Asia increased by ε 0.6 million, primarily in the 3D Printing Software segment.
 As described above, revenue in the Americas as well as in Asia have been negatively affected by the weaker U.S. dollar and Japanese Yen.

-Revenue from our 3D Printing Software segment increased from €11.2 million in the year ended December 31, 2012 to €13.4 million in the year ended December 31, 2013, which represented an increase of €2.2 million, or 19.9%.
+Revenue from our 3D Printing Software segment increased from $\in 11.2$ million in the year ended December 31, 2012 to $\in 13.4$ million in the year ended December 31, 2013, which represented an increase of $\in 2.2$ million, or 19.9%.
 This increase was mainly due to an increase of sales of new software licenses (new perpetual licenses and first time annual licenses), which increased by 26.1% from the year ended December 31, 2012 to the year ended December 31, 2013.
 Over the same period, our recurring software related revenue (maintenance contracts and renewals of annual licenses) increased by 13.7% and our service revenues increased by 14.0%.
-In our 3D Printing Software segment, we consider both our first time annual license sales and our new perpetual license sales as important sources of potential follow on revenue.
-Our first time annual licenses create potential for renewals, while our perpetual licenses, which are in many instances sold together with the sale of a 3D printer by a manufacturer, not only create potential for future maintenance revenue but are also an important source for follow on sales of additional software modules to the customer.
-These follow on sales are considered new software sales.

-Revenue from our Medical segment increased from \in 25.1 million in the year ended December 31, 2012 to \in 28.0 million in the year ended December 31, 2013, representing an increase of \in 2.9 million, or 11.6%.
+Revenue from our Medical segment increased from $\notin 25.1$ million in the year ended December 31, 2012 to $\notin 28.0$ million in the year ended December 31, 2013, representing an increase of $\notin 2.9$ million, or 11.6%.
 Revenue from clinical services (which is derived from the sale of clinical devices, which we bring to the market in combination with software solutions and engineering services) increased by 11.0%, while revenue from the sale of medical software and related services increased by 13.3%.
-Revenue from new medical software licenses (new perpetual licenses and first time annual licenses) and related services increased by 16.1% while our recurring medical software related revenue (maintenance contracts and renewals of annual licenses) increased by 6.2%.
-Our medical software is modular, with some modules licensed out as a perpetual license which include a maintenance scheme, while the newer modules are licensed on an annual basis.
-As of April 2014, we have adopted a new model, whereby, except for research and academic centers, our medical software will only be offered through time-based licenses (and no longer on a perpetual basis).
+Revenue from new medical software licenses (new perpetual licenses and first time annual licenses) and related services increased by 16.1%, while our recurring medical software related revenue (maintenance contracts and renewals of annual licenses) increased by 6.2%.

-Revenue from our Industrial Production segment increased from &22.6 million in the year ended December 31, 2012 to &27.2 million in the year ended December 31, 2013, representing an increase of &4.6 million, or 20.4%.
+Revenue from our Industrial Production segment increased from $\notin 22.6$ million in the year ended December 31, 2012 to $\notin 27.2$ million in the year ended December 31, 2013, representing an increase of $\notin 4.6$ million, or 20.4%.
 We increased the number of 3D printers that we operated from 92 at the end of 2012 to 103 at the end of 2013.
 In 2013, we were also able to realize efficiency improvements on our installed machine base (through the partial introduction of additional shifts).

-Two of our potential growth businesses (i.materialise and Rapid Fit) are part of our Industrial Production segment.
-Both businesses are currently in a preprofitability investment phase, which adversely impacts overall profit for the segment, although i.materialise showed the greatest relative growth in revenue within the segment over the prior year.
-Revenue from our Industrial Production segment excluding i.materialise and RapidFit (which we sometimes refer to as our "additive manufacturing solutions" business) increased from &20.5 million in the year ended December 31, 2012 to &24.2 million in the year ended December 31, 2013, representing an increase of &3.7 million, or 18.0%.
+Revenue from our "additive manufacturing solutions" business (our Industrial Production segment excluding i.materialise and RapidFit, the potential growth businesses of this segment) increased from \notin 20.5 million in the year ended December 31, 2012 to \notin 24.2 million in the year ended December 31, 2013, representing an increase of \notin 3.7 million, or 18.0%.
 Our additive manufacturing solutions business sold, in 2012 as well as in 2013, a wide variety of products (most of which are uniquely customized), based on a wide variety of materials and produced by means of multiple 3D printing technologies.
 In the year ended December 31, 2013, our additive manufacturing solutions business experienced stronger growth in its manufacturing of end parts business than in its prototyping activities.